 Preventing job-related eye injuries

 Hazards exist in every workplace, but some have a higher risk of eye injuries.
 Safety glasses are recommended for people who work in or around potentially dangerous conditions.
 This includes work in manufacturing, construction, landscaping, auto repair, plumbing, woodworking, agriculture, mining, metal fabrication and health care.

-The Occupational Safety and Health Administration requires employers to provide eye and face protection for employees whenever they are exposed to potential eye injuries during their work if work practice or engineering controls do not eliminate the risk of injury.
+Wearing safety glasses on the job is more than just a good idea — it's your right.
+The Occupational Safety and Health Administration, or OSHA, requires employers to provide eye and face protection for employees whenever they may be exposed to potential eye injuries during their work, if work practices or engineering controls do not eliminate the risk of injury.

 Safety glasses are not regular glasses, and regular glasses are not a replacement for safety glasses.
-One major difference in these two products is material.
-Some safety glasses are made with the same material that is used for jet windshields.
-The chances of them shattering on impact are slim to none, because they are built and tested to withstand high-impact projectiles that regular glass would not.
-Normal glasses, while sturdy and built for everyday wear, are made of a plastic called acetate that is not heavy duty enough to protect your eyes in work situations.
+A major difference is the material used in the lenses.
+Some safety lenses are made with the same material that is used for airplane windshields, which is tested to withstand high-impact projectiles.
+The risk of this material shattering is negligible.
+Most conventional eyeglass lenses, while sturdy and built for everyday wear, are made of a plastic called acetate.
+That is not heavy-duty enough to protect your eyes in work situations.

 Another difference is the wide coverage provided by safety glasses.
 In addition to protecting the eyes from objects in the front, safety glasses have side shields to protect the peripheral and temple areas.
 Regular glasses are meant for comfort, not protection, with no additional coverage.